ibm-watson-data-lab/bluemix-helper-sso/README.md

 3. Invoke the bluemix-helper-sso library using the express app object and an option object with the following parameters:
   * ssoService: Json Object representing the SSO Service returned by the bluemix-helper-config library
   * ssoServiceName: (alternative to ssoService) pass the name of the sso service that will be query by the bluemix-helper-sso library
-  * relaxedUrls: (Optional) Array of urls that will not be authenticated. e.g: /img will match any url starting with /img
+  * relaxedUrls: (Optional) Array of urls that will not be authenticated. e.g: /img will match any url starting with /img.
+Note: "/" is a special case.
+Because it's the root, it will only match the root url (as to avoid relaxing the entire app)

 ```javascript
 var express = require('express');		//expressjs